Correlation Between Datadog and Elastic NV

 Pair Corralation between Datadog and Elastic NV

-Given the investment horizon of 90 days Datadog is expected to under-perform the Elastic NV.
-But the stock apears to be less risky and, when comparing its historical volatility, Datadog is 1.35 times less risky than Elastic NV.
-The stock trades about -0.14 of its potential returns per unit of risk.
-The Elastic NV is currently generating about -0.05 of returns per unit of risk over similar time horizon.
-If you would invest 10,492 in Elastic NV on January 27, 2025 and sell it today you would lose (2,070) from holding Elastic NV or give up 19.73% of portfolio value over 90 days.
+Given the investment horizon of 90 days Datadog is expected to generate 1.07 times more return on investment than Elastic NV.
+However, Datadog is 1.07 times more volatile than Elastic NV.
+It trades about 0.07 of its potential returns per unit of risk.
+Elastic NV is currently generating about -0.11 per unit of risk.
+If you would invest 11,767 in Datadog on May 16, 2025 and sell it today you would earn a total of 1,104 from holding Datadog or generate 9.38% return on investment over 90 days.

 Time Period3 Months [change]